Best of Central Asia Tour

 Tajikistan one of the seven lakes in the Fan mountains

 Our day trip will start with a bumpy ride into the mountains to explore the area of the Seven Lakes.
 This mountain valley is not far from Penjikent, but due to the terrible road conditions, this trip takes a full day.
-Near the fourth lake, there is a guesthouse.
-If you want to, you can stay there after lunch and relax, otherwise we will drive further up the valley to the sixth lake.
+We will drive up until the sixth lake.
 It is then a short and easy hike of about two hours (both ways) to the seventh and highest lake, Hazorchashma.
-There will be time to enjoy the scenery and wander along the lake shore before hiking back down to the sixth lake and returning by road to Penjikent.
+There will be time to enjoy the scenery and wander along the lake shore before hiking back down to the sixth lake and returning slowly by road to Penjikent with a few stops in some of the mountain villages.

 Overnight in Hotel Umarion 3* or similar